DerGuru/The-Resonant/New Chapters/Part4/P4-07_The_Warning.md

 The week of preparation was intense in ways Jason hadn't anticipated.

-They didn't just train physically—though there was plenty of that.
+They didn't just train physically - though there was plenty of that.
 Lina put Jason through defensive drills until his head pounded Orange and RAE forced him to stop.
 They practiced emergency protocols: what to do if separation occurred, if communication failed, if someone was compromised.

 But the hardest part was the briefing with Malvek.